Midas (MIDAS) Price Tops $1.36

-Midas (MIDAS) traded flat against the US dollar during the twenty-four hour period ending at 8:00 AM Eastern on July 7th.
-Midas has a total market cap of $3.54 million and approximately $81.20 worth of Midas was traded on exchanges in the last day.
-One Midas token can now be purchased for $1.36 or 0.00005018 BTC on popular exchanges.
-In the last seven days, Midas has traded up 0% against the US dollar.
+Midas (MIDAS) traded flat against the U.S. dollar during the twenty-four hour period ending at 16:00 PM ET on July 8th.
+One Midas token can currently be purchased for approximately $1.36 or 0.00005018 BTC on exchanges.
+In the last week, Midas has traded 0% higher against the U.S. dollar.
+Midas has a total market cap of $3.54 million and $81.20 worth of Midas was traded on exchanges in the last day.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.